Partition of Unity Neural Networks for Interpretable Classification with Explicit Class Regions: Related Work

 PUNN draws directly from this tradition: our partition functions $h_i(x)$ satisfy the classical partition of unity property $\sum_i h_i(x) = 1$ by construction, enabling the same theoretical guarantees while operating within a neural network framework.

 Related ideas have recently appeared in neural architectures that incorporate partition of unity constructions for function approximation and operator learning.
-For example, POUnets use partition of unity principles to localize approximation and improve convergence properties in regression settings.
-These approaches focus on approximating real-valued functions or operators and do not address probabilistic classification or the construction of class probabilities \citep{lee2021pounets}.
+For example, POUnets~\citep{lee2021pounets} use partition of unity principles to localize approximation and improve convergence properties in regression settings.
+These approaches focus on approximating real-valued functions or operators and do not address probabilistic classification or the construction of class probabilities.

 In contrast, PUNN uses a partition of unity to define class probabilities directly, replacing softmax normalization with an architectural guarantee of probabilistic validity.
-This distinction is central: in PUNN, each partition function represents a probability by construction rather than serving as a local basis for regression.
+This distinction is central: in PUNN, each partition function represents a probability by construction rather than acting as a localization weight in a function-approximation sum.